-Over the last 5 years the change in our department is incredible.
+Over the past 6 years, the changes in our department have been incredible.
 I am so proud of what this department has become.
-We have such depth and knowledge in our department it makes my job so much easier.
-Training, Equipment, Stations and Pride in this department are at an all time high, thanks to the extremely professional firefighters we have attracted.
-The future is bright for this department and it is a honor to be the Chief of such a leading-edge department.
+We have such depth and knowledge; and, it makes my job so much easier.
+Training, equipment, stations, and pride in this department are at an all time high - thanks to the extremely professional firefighters that have joined us.
+The future is bright for Jackson Trail and it is a honor to be the Chief of such a leading-edge department.

 The national trend of volunteers is dropping at an alarming rate with some studies showing volunteerism down as much as 25%.
 There are many factors that have a direct bearing on this number.
 For example, families with 2 household incomes are now both at work.
 Many have children enrolled in numerous activities.
 And, members that started our volunteer department in 1978 are moving on.

 Another factor is the training that is required to become a volunteer has changed drastically over the years.
 Back in the early 70's, an interested person would just show up and say "I want to be a Volunteer".
 That person was issued gear, a pager, put through a short class on fire fighting - and, you were then a "Volunteer Firefighter",

 Fast forward to 2021.
 A minimum of 240 hours of training is needed to enter a burning structure.
 This new training stems from the liability that the department shoulders if personnel are not trained to the national standards.
 It takes a lot of time away from family to get the necessary training these days.

 The sense of community is changing as more subdivisions are added,

 spreading out over the 25 square mile area that is our Jackson Trail Fire